ronyn0/cardform2/README.md

 1. Get the mysql data into pug - **done**
 2. Translate the dndcards into pug - **done**
 3. Make tables for dndcards and normalize character info (with models) - **done**
-4. Make dndcards data driven - in progress
+4. Make dndcards data driven - **done**
     - CharacterInfo - **done**
     - Background - **done**
     - Features - **done**
     - Lineage - **done**
     - Skill Proficiencies - **done**
-5. Make the form for characters
+5. Make the form for characters - in progress
-    - Handle validation in sequelize
+    - Handle validation in sequelize -
-    - Make form template better
+    - Make form template better - **done**
-    - CharacterInfo form
+    - CharacterInfo form - **done**
-    - Background form
+    - Background form -
-    - Lineage form
+    - Lineage form -
 6. Create a home page that shows a random character
 7. Deploy to a server
     - Get an SSL cert